tlhogi84/SARB_API_Data/README.md

 ## Project Overview

-This project began as a simple guide to assist"non-tech" financial professionals overcome the hurdle of using API's For now it contains a simple example of how to collect bond market data from the South African Reserve Bank's web-based API The article can be found on my Linkedin Page: www.linkedin.com/in/tlhogi
+This project began as a simple guide to assist "non-tech" financial professionals overcome the hurdle of using API's For now it contains a simple example of how to collect bond market data from the South African Reserve Bank's web-based API The article can be found on my Linkedin Page: www.linkedin.com/in/tlhogi